WLS (AM): Sports

 On June 23, 2015, WLS announced that the station had picked up broadcasting rights for Chicago White Sox baseball starting with the 2016 season.
 In addition, WLS had also picked up broadcasting rights for Chicago Bulls basketball, beginning with the 2016-17 NBA season.
 Due to Cumulus's January 2018 Chapter 11 bankruptcy, the carriage rights were terminated in the filing.
 The Bulls moved to WSCR, taking effect immediately at the start of February, while the White Sox shifted to WGN several weeks later.

 In the 2015–16 season, WLS carried Notre Dame Fighting Irish college football and basketball games.
 In 2016, Notre Dame moved to WMVP.

+In 2019, WLS agreed to a five-year deal to become the Fighting Illini Sports Network's Chicago affiliate.

 In 2023, WLS became the home for NASCAR, as the Chicago affiliate station for the Motor Racing Network, airing NASCAR Cup Series races, as well as both of the first NASCAR Chicago Street Races, The Loop 121 Xfinity Race and The Grant Park 220 Cup Race.

 In 2023, WLS also became the affiliate station for the Chicago Fire MLS team.